-Making time for your marriage means sending tacky emoji-filled texts, forwarding dirty jokes in the middle of the afternoon because it might make him laugh in the middle of a conference call, and every once in a while sexting a photo of your boobs (via Snapchat, of course, so the kids don’t find it when they grab your phone to play Angry Birds).
+Making time for your marriage means sending tacky emoji-filled texts, forwarding dirty jokes in the middle of the afternoon because it might make him laugh in the middle of a conference call, and every once in a while sexting a photo of your boobs (via Snapchat, of course, so the kids don’t find it when they grab your phone to play Minecraft).

 Making time for your marriage means a shoulder rub in the two minutes between tucking the kids in at night and a child popping out to tell you that his nose is itchy and he needs another drink of water.

 Making time for your marriage means the occasional date night when you vow not to talk about the kids, but you start talking about them before you’ve finished your first drink.

 Making time for your marriage means long conversations in the minivan on the drive home from the zoo while the kids sleep in the backseat.

 Making time for your marriage means browsing the aisles at Target together on a Friday night because one of you wants to look at patio furniture, the other wants new sunglasses, and you’re out of milk.